 In 1963 the final additions were built onto the observatory towards the right side from the main entrance door.
 This included offices for faculty and students, additional library space, more darkroom and plate storage facilities, and a seminar room.
 This wing was declared the Walter J. Hamilton wing.
 We now step across ruins of history through this derelict observatory, crossing through the space once occupied by those studying, and observing the mysteries of the skies.
 The auditorium lies host to decay, and a crumbling ceiling towers over where students and staff once would gather to discuss astronomical discovery.

-The chalk board which remains stationed at the front of the lecture hall is a double-sided one but we can never seem to get it to flip, let alone barely budge.
-I would really love to know what, if anything remains on the other side of this board.
-Until then it will remain a mystery just as itself may even contain mysteries of the universe.
-The domes which housed the telescopes are now empty, roofs stripped and torn; one barely hanging on.
+The domes which housed the telescopes are now empty, and roofs stripped and torn; one barely hanging on.
 Old intercoms remain placed on the walls as if they have remained still, and untouched for 40 years.
 A thick layer of fallen debris in a main room had coated the floor which we had decided to start cleaning up as much as we could, uncovering the 12 Zodiac signs ordered in a circular pattern around the entire room’s floor.
 We will soon return to work more on this.
 One can only wander their mind as to what else we may find throughout its walls.